facelessuser/coloraide/docs/src/markdown/colors/index.md

         color(--oklab l a b / a)  // Color function
         ```

-        !!! tip "CSS adding Oklab":
-            It seems CSS will be adding Oklab, but we've held off on exposing the official CSS syntax to see there will
-            be any changes in regards to scaling channels, etc.

         When manually creating a color via raw data or specifying a color space as a parameter in a function, the color
         space name is always used: